“Natural Treatments For Frozen Shoulder”

 Fresh veggies and fruits, probiotic rich food, healthy fats like nuts, seeds, avocado, coconuts oil, and olive oil will help reduce inflammation.
 Avoid or reduce inflammatory food such as sugar, alcohol, wheat, dairy and processed vegetable oils.

 Lastly, patience is key when it comes to treat a frozen shoulder.
+The pain does not go away instantly.
 Give yourself time to heal and progressive slowly.
 No forcing.
 No rushing.

 Emi Hata, CMT